oracle/terraform-provider-oci/docs/core/volumes.md

 The following arguments are supported:

 * `availability_domain` - (Required) The Availability Domain of the volume.
 Example: `Uocm:PHX-AD-1`
+* `backup_policy_id` - (Optional) If provided, specifies the ID of the volume backup policy to assign to the newly created volume.
+If omitted, no policy will be assigned.
 * `compartment_id` - (Required) The OCID of the compartment that contains the volume.
 * `defined_tags` - (Optional) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `display_name` - (Optional) A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.